AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 #### Integrate with Adobe Target or other custom personalization destination

-You are now ready to integrate with a personalization engine, to display personalized content to your website or app visitors.
+You are now ready to integrate with a personalization engine to display personalized content to your website or app visitors.
 Adobe recommends using the [Adobe Target destination](/help/destinations/catalog/personalization/adobe-target-connection.md) for this purpose.

 >[!IMPORTANT]
 >